-We started last week with say “please stop”, ask, and say how you feel.
-Today I introduced wait, play together, and share.
+We started last week with say “please stop”, ask and say how you feel.
+Today I introduced “wait, play together and share.”
 These posters are on magnets so we can take them down as needed.

-Safe Place!
 I keep my techniques posted in my circle area at the beginning of the year AND in my safe place.
 My safe place is a small spot in my classroom students can go to when they are upset, need to calm down, want to be alone or have a problem.

-are posted in my safe place ALL YEAR LONG for students to use when they are struggling to solve a problem.
-In my safe place I have, a mirror, feeling chart, bean bag, sensory bottles, calm down choices, a stuffed animal, problem solving mini book, and problem solving techniques chart.
+Once I see students using the problem solving techniques independently, I remove them from my circle area.
+They are posted in my safe place ALL YEAR LONG for students to use when they are struggling to solve a problem.
+In my safe place I have, a mirror, feeling chart, bean bag, sensory bottles, calm down choices, a stuffed animal, problem solving mini book and problem solving techniques chart.

-are posted.
+I hole punched the small cards, put them on a book ring and keep them on a lanyard I wear every day.
+This way I can support students’ solving problems without having to go to the safe place where they are posted.
 I can just show the picture cards as a visual on my necklace.
 The mini book in the safe place works the same way.

 Do you want to use them in your classroom?
 You can!
 I did the work for you.
 Grab them from my TPT store HERE.